We need you!

 Be an outreach ambassador to spread our mission in the community!

 Be a DAWG greeter.
-You’ll be the first friendly and helpful face potential adopters meets!
+You’ll be the first friendly and helpful face potential adopters meets at events and other open houses!

 Help with fundraising drives and campaigns.
 One of our most important needs.